 In some cases, the disease runs in the family.
 In others, it's a problem with the way your body controls thirst.
 And sometimes the cause isn’t known.

 What Are the Symptoms?

 How Is It Diagnosed?

 Your doctor will test your urine to see if it’s light and diluted or concentrated and yellow.
-He may also send your blood out for lab tests.
+They may also send your blood out for lab tests.

 How Is It Treated?

 The doctor may opt not to treat gestagenic DI.
-If that’s the case, he’ll likely ask you to come to the office a lot.
-He’ll make sure your body doesn’t retain too much fluid.
+If that’s the case, they’ll likely ask you to come to the office a lot.
+They’ll make sure your body doesn’t retain too much fluid.
 You'll also need to keep liquids with you so you don't get dehydrated.

 You may need to take desmopressin, a man-made form of vasopressin.
 It usually comes as a nasal spray.
 This treatment helps control urine.
 It also stops bedwetting by letting your body to absorb and manage water from your kidneys.